0770-Lakshya/Expense-tracker-spend-wisely/README.md

 # Expense Tracker

 A personal expense tracking web application built with Django.
-Track, filter, and visualize your daily expenses with interactive charts.
+Track, filter, and visualize your daily cash flow with interactive charts.

 ## Features